Cornell-Wildlife-Health-Lab/prevalence-estimator-data-export-v2/README.md

-This is the repository for the Prevalence Estimator Data Export in the CWD Data Warehouse.
+This SOP4CWD repository contains the scripts used to run the Prevalence Estimator Data Export in the CWD Data Warehouse.
+The Prevalence Estimator Data Export allows users to format data for immediate upload into the SpeedGoat Estimation Tool, located at https://public.spdgt.com/app/wtsurv.
+Scripts are annotated and shared with an MIT license.
+For information about the SOP4CWD project, visit www.sop4cwd.org.